-9.5.
-Intelligent Transport Systems (ITS)
+14. Intelligent Transport Systems (ITS)

 Enabling the efficient movement of traffic supports journey time reliability and makes a significant contribution to creating the right environment to attract investment to Essex.
+It also reduces traffic congestion, thereby reducing carbon emissions.

-This asset group includes traffic signal equipment and controllers, traffic safety cameras, bus lane enforcement cameras, variable message signs, vehicle-activated signs, school crossing lights, traffic count sites, bus telematics, CCTV, and other system infrastructure.
+This asset group includes traffic signal equipment and controllers, traffic safety cameras, bus lane enforcement cameras, variable message signs, vehicle-activated signs, school crossing lights, traffic count sites, bus telematics, Closed Circuit Television (CCTV), and other system infrastructure.
 The outcome objectives are to maintain the assets in a safe, serviceable and sustainable condition, and to safeguard journey time reliability by reducing equipment failures and occurrence of out of service 'down time'.
 (Some of these assets are managed by Essex County Council rather than the Essex Highways partnership, but cross-team working ensures consistency and continuity in asset management planning).

-9.5.2.
-Condition Information - Inspection and Monitoring
+13.2 Condition Information - Inspection and Monitoring

 All ITS assets are recorded in asset registers which include date of installation and corresponding age of asset.
 Key ITS assets are linked electronically to sophisticated software systems which monitor operation in real time and register occurrence of faults.
-Equipment installations are inspected annually for electrical integrity and general condition, and traffic signals are also included within the routine, visual safety inspections undertaken by Highway Inspectors.
+Equipment installations are inspected annually for electrical integrity and general condition, and traffic signal infrastructure is also included within the routine, visual safety inspections undertaken by Highway Inspectors.